CCob/BOF.NET/README.md

 ## Getting started

 Implementing you first BOF.NET class is simple.
-Add a reference to the BOF.NET runtime DLL from the dist folder and create a class that inherits from `BeaconObject`.
+Add a reference to the BOF.NET runtime DLL from the [BOFNET NuGet](https://www.nuget.org/packages/BOFNET) package and create a class that inherits from `BeaconObject`.
 A mandatory constructor with a  `BeaconApi` object as the only parameter is needed.
 This should be passed along to the `BeaconObject` base constructor.

 Finally override the `Go` function.
 Arguments will be pre-processed for you exactly how a `Main` function behaves inside a normal .NET assembly.